Multi-photon entanglement and interferometry: Quantum communication

-By adiabatically changing $\Omega(t)$ between the two limiting cases ($\Omega(t)\ll g\sqrt{N}$, or $\Omega(t)\gg g\sqrt{N}$) one can coherently map dark-state polariton states onto either purely atom-like states where the photons are stored, or purely photon-like states which corresponds to the release of the stored photons.
-In principle, quantum memory based on this adiabatic transfer method is reversible, preserves pulse shape of the stored photons (Fleischhauer and Lukin, 2000; 2002) and may have efficiency very close to unity.
-The storage time can be very long as there is no excited atomic state in the dark-state subspace.
-The original quantum memory was proposed for storing a coherent superposition of photon-number states; two atomic ensembles can be entangled by storage of two entangled light fields (Lukin \textit{et al}., 2000).
-For many optical quantum information protocols, quantum information is carried by photons with polarization encoding.
-Quantum memory for photonic polarization qubits was proposed by Chen \textit{et al}.
-(2007; see Fig.~\ref{polmemory}).
+By adiabatically changing $\Omega(t)$ between the two limiting cases ($\Omega(t)\ll g\sqrt{N}$, or $\Omega(t)\gg g\sqrt{N}$) one can coherently map dark-state polariton states onto either purely atom-like states where the photons are stored, or purely photon-like states, which corresponds to the release of the stored photons.
+In principle, a quantum memory based on the adiabatic transfer method is reversible, preserves pulse shape of the stored photons (Fleischhauer and Lukin, 2000; 2002) and may have an efficiency very close to unity.
+As there is no excited atomic state in the dark-state subspace, the storage time can be very long.

-The atomic-ensemble-based quantum memory has an important application in realizing high-efficiency photon counting (James and Kwiat, 2002; Imamo\={g}lu, 2002).
-The idea is as follows.
-First, one maps the quantum state of a propagating light pulse onto metastable atomic collective excitations.
-Afterwards, the number of atoms in the $m$-excitation atomic state is exactly equal to that of the number of incoming photons.
-By monitoring the resonance fluorescence induced by an additional laser field that couples only to the metastable excited state, the number of atoms in $m$-excitation atomic state can be measured with an efficiency exceeding 99\% even with a photon collection/detection efficiency as low as 10\%.
-The state-selective fluorescence technique used in the proposal is a method for quantum state measurement with efficiency approaching 100\% developed for trapped ions (for a comprehensive review, see Leibfried \textit{et al}., 2003).